emeb/OrangeCrab-Litex-ADC/README.md

 # OrangeCrab Litex ADC
-This repository contains the firmware and gateware for the OrangeCrab to enable testing of the OrangeCrab ADC in a simple SDR application
+This repository contains the firmware and gateware for the OrangeCrab to enable testing of the OrangeCrab ADC in a simple SDR application.

 Gateware is done in Litex and Verilog and the firmware is C.